kunstmusik/blue-manual/docs/users/reference/instruments/blueX7.md

 This instrument is currently undergoing re-implementation.
 :::

-A 6 Operator Phase Modulation instrument using Russell Pinkston\'s DX7 Emulation Patches.
+A 6 Operator Phase Modulation instrument using Russell Pinkston's DX7 Emulation Patches.

-The BlueX7 editor contains two tabs, the \'patch\' tab, where the sound creation parameters are tweaked and a second tab called \'csound\' which can contain further post-processing algorithms or special routing of the instrument\'s output.
+The BlueX7 editor contains two tabs, the 'patch' tab, where the sound creation parameters are tweaked and a second tab called 'csound' which can contain further post-processing algorithms or special routing of the instrument's output.

 The patch tab contains three panels: Common, LFO and operators.
 The common panel deals with global aspects of the instrument like